JaffaraH/JaffaraH/README.md

-# 👋 Hi there I'm Huda
+# Hi 👋 I'm Huda!

-👩🏽‍💻 Rising Senior Computer Science major at Prairie View A&M University, focused on software engineering and machine learning.
+🎓 **Computer Science Senior** at Prairie View A&M University specializing in **Software Engineering** and **Machine Learning**

-✨ Passionate about building efficient software and intelligent systems that solve real-world problems.
+💡 I'm passionate about turning complex challenges into elegant solutions, building scalable software and intelligent systems that genuinely improve people's lives.

-🚀 Actively developing projects, aiming for high-quality code and impactful innovation.
+🔧 **What I'm working on:**
+- Developing full-stack applications with modern frameworks
+- Exploring AI/ML algorithms and their practical applications
+- Building my portfolio with projects that showcase both technical depth and user-centered design

+🌟 **Always eager to learn**, collaborate, and turn innovative ideas into reality through clean, efficient code.

 ---